-Agave -- as well as a few varieties of yucca I'm growing -- have long been known as durable, drought tolerant plants that can also withstand low temperatures.
-I'll be specializing in about a dozen types of agave and yucca, which I will profile below.
+Agave -- as well as a few varieties of yucca I'm growing -- have long been known as durable, drought tolerant plants, some of which can also withstand low temperatures.
+I'll be specializing in about 12-15 types of agave and yucca, which I will profile below.

 I grew up on a farm in Missouri and here's my motto: Everything that goes into the dirt is a gamble, plain and simple.